wrandelshofer/FastDoubleParser/README.md

 # Building and running the code

+This project requires **at least** the items below to build it from source:

+- Maven 3.8.6
+- OpenJDK SE 20

+This project contains optimised code for various JDK versions.
+If you intend to assess the fitness and/or performance of this project for all supported JDKs, you **also need** to install the following items:

+- OpenJDK SE 8
+- OpenJDK SE 11
+- OpenJDK SE 17
+- OpenJDK SE 19

 When you clone the code repository from github. you can choose from the following branches:

 - `main` Aims to contain only working code.
 - `dev` This code may or may not work.
 This code uses the experimental Vector API, and the Foreign Memory Access API, that are included in Java 20.

 ## Command sequence with Java SE 20 on macOS: